 Formal borders work well:

-While you might think of a formal border as one of those grand boxwood affairs you see in articles about the gardens of France, each of these are also examples of formal borders.
+You might think of a formal border as a grand boxwood affair you see in articles about gardens in France.
+However, each of these are also examples of formal borders.

-(Left) The combination of blue stone edging set in crisp right angles and carefully manicured flower borders create a formal sensibility that’s easy to replicate.
+(Left) The combination of blue stone edging set in crisp right angles.
+Carefully manicured flower borders create a formal sensibility that's easy to replicate.

-(Upper right) Clean lines and simple plantings set on an axis illustrates how a formal garden can work in a modern setting even when filled with billowing grasses.
+(Upper right) Clean lines and simple plantings set on an axis.
+This illustrates how a formal garden can work in a modern setting even when filled with billowing grasses.

-An informal garden border is laid out with curvy lines and free-flowing forms with plantings that are more relaxed, more ambitious in their color combinations and which typically feature lots of heights and textures mingled together.
-It seems like the majority of home gardens feature this kind of border and it’s easy to see why–they’re just so much fun to look at and to create.
+An informal garden border is laid out with curvy lines.
+Plus, free-flowing forms with plantings that are more relaxed, more ambitious in their color combinations.
+They typically feature lots of heights and textures mingled together.
+It seems like the majority of home gardens feature this kind of border.
+It’s easy to see why–they’re just so much fun to look at and to create.

-Informal gardens are not usually about focusing on a particular plant, but more about exuberance and a painterly eye for color and movement.
-While they seem to be a bit of this and a bit of that, most informal gardens, done well, adhere to one of the most golden of golden rules of design– borders look best with groupings of at least 3 of the same plant together, and even better with 5 or 7 depending on the proportions of the border.
+Informal gardens are not usually about focusing on a particular plant.
+They're more about exuberance and a painterly eye for color and movement.
+While they seem to be a bit of this and a bit of that.
+Most informal gardens, done well, adhere to one of the most golden of golden rules of design.
+Borders look best with groupings of at least 3 of the same plant together.
+Even better with 5 or 7 depending on the proportions of the border.

 Here are a few examples of informal gardens.